-Like with all of our other nominees for Best of 2012 (which you can check out here), we went about this category trying to figure out the best seven people to add to this list based on a specific criteria.
+Like with all of our other nominees for Best of 2012, we went about this category trying to figure out the best seven people to add to this list based on a specific criteria.
 We weren’t looking for a lifetime achievement award (hence the absence of Kardashians, “Jersey Shore,” and Jonathan Penner from the list), but rather people who specifically in this past year made a big impact either via being supremely entertaining, supremely controversial, or just really good game-players.
 In some cases, they are all of the above.

 Be sure to vote for your favorite in the poll below, and we are going to announce the winners for this category and others during our grand reveal on Friday, December 21 at 12:00 p.m.
 Eastern time.

 Alana “Honey Boo Boo” Thompson, “Here Comes Honey Boo Boo” (TLC) – You may like her or you may loathe her.
 Either way, you probably have not been able to avoid this tiny “beauty queen” entirely this year.
 Honey Boo Boo created a nationwide crazy with ridiculous catchphrases, controversial parenting practices, and lots of temper tantrums.
 If any person out there says that “Here Comes Honey Boo Boo” was not a pop-culture phenomenon in some way in 2012, they’d be lying.